Raised:

 All participants must register online and accept the electronic waiver.

-• Youth/Children: If you have youth or children under the age of 18 on your team, they will need to submit a waiver from their parent or guardian.
+• Youth/Children under the age of majority need a waiver signed by their parent or guardian.

-• An online form will be emailed to all parents/guardians in advance of CNOY Day
+• An online form will be emailed to all parents/guardians before CNOY Day.

 What to Bring